chrisleewilliams/github-slideshow/_posts/0000-01-02-chrisleewilliams.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to my learning slide!"
 ---
 Learning git and Github is fun!
 Use the left arrow to go back!